moroen/IKEA-Tradfri-plugin/README.md

   $ git pull
 ```

-It's usually recommended to upgrade to the latest version of py3coap as well:
+If using the py3coap API, it's usually recommended to upgrade to the latest version of py3coap as well:
 ```shell
   $ sudo -H pip3 install -U py3coap
 ```